- 24 Feb

 Add to this the fact that Balkan countries have amazing cuisine and unique cultures, and there’s not much else you could wish for in a vacation spot.
 The Balkans are becoming more and more popular with foreign tourists, many of whom flock to the pristine beaches at the Mediterranean, there are many other scenic natural spots in the Balkans to see before you die, and here are some of them.

-Europe travel deals Travel Deal Price Las Vegas, NV
+Europe travel deals Travel Deal Price Seattle, WA

 Plitvice Lakes, Croatia